What is Domestic Abuse?

 Domestic abuse can affect anyone, regardless of age, disability, gender identity, gender reassignment, race, religion or belief, sex or sexual orientation.
 Domestic abuse can also manifest itself in specific ways within different communities.

-If you work with victims of domestic abuse or violence you find resources, training and advice Leeds City Council for practitioners.
+If you work with victims of domestic abuse or violence find resources, training and advice on the Safer Leeds website.